Home - News & resources - Savings - UK Savings Week: Our top tips to get you saving

 • Money is tight.

-There is no easy magic fix to limitations of income.
+There is no silver bullet when it comes to limitations of income.
 Yes, we could all perhaps consider selling things we own and don’t want or need – good start.
 But it’s more a case of ensuring you’re not spending more than you need to.
 Could you buy a few less treats?
-Have you checked you’re getting the best deal on your insurance, your energy?
-Could you try a different food shop?
+Have you checked you’re getting the best deal on your insurance or utility bills?
+Could you shop somewhere else?
 Do you make full use of your subscriptions or memberships, or could you wave goodbye to that Direct Debit?

 • I’ve not got the time.

 Saving really doesn’t need to be onerous!
 The only real commitment is the planning, and if you are focused and logical that need not be lengthy.
-You can open accounts online; you can automate payments or factor in one walk to your local branch on your lunchbreak at the end of the month, or as we noted earlier your employer may even offer you solutions direct from your pay-packet.
+You can open accounts online; you can automate payments or factor in one walk to your local branch on your lunchbreak at the end of the month, or as we noted earlier your employer may even offer you solutions.

 • I don’t know where to start.

 We’re not all financial experts – but you don’t need to be.
 Gather basic information as noted above, whether that be online or in person, and speak to staff in banks and building societies, they can and will happily help.
 And, if you really need advice, it’s there for the taking.
-Visit the Citizens Advice website.
+Why not visit Money Helper or the UK Savings Week website.

 • Temptations get in the way.